Canadian mustard farmers relish price spike as supply squeezed

 Some exporters are “panic buying” due to scarcity, said Bob Waldbauer, director of mustard seed sales at BroadGrain Commodities in Dafoe, Saskatchewan.
 “It’s not a matter of price, it’s a matter of supply.”

 He declined to name any specific firms.
-The biggest exporter to the United States is Viterra Inc [VILC.UL], a Canadian grains trader owned by Swiss mining and trading firm Glencore Plc, according to data from PIERS.
+The biggest exporter to the United States is Viterra Inc, a Canadian grains trader owned by Swiss mining and trading firm Glencore Plc , according to data from PIERS.
 Company representatives did not respond to requests for comment.

 To be sure, ructions in the niche mustard market barely register amid the meltdown engulfing far larger commodities.